jcponce/complex/function-plotter/README.md

 A WebGL-based complex expression parser and plotter.

 This project was forked from the amazing work of [Brandon Pelfrey](https://github.com/brandonpelfrey/complex-function-plot).
 In this version I added a few extra complex functions and used textures that I designed.
+I was also able to implement the domain coloring method (HSV scheme) with level curves of modulus and phase.
 Finally, I had to change the code for accessing the webcam since it was not working in the previous version.

 ## What is this?

 This tool allows you to visualize, in real-time, in a browser, how complex functions distort the complex plane, like in the [Conformal Mapping](http://mathworld.wolfram.com/ConformalMapping.html) entry from Wolfram Mathworld.

 The rendered image is created by evaluating the user-supplied function and then using the results of that function to look up a color in an image which is infinitely tiled over the [Complex Plane](http://mathworld.wolfram.com/ComplexPlane.html).
 By changing the expression in the input field, you can visualize how various functions distort the plane.

+This tool also allows you to visualize complex functions using the domain coloring method with the HSV scheme, including level curves of modulus and phase.
+Thus you can visualize zeros and singularities.

 ## Basic arithmetic operators, constants and parameters